 As we know, modern industry develops at a tremendous rate.
 New techniques and equipment appear to increase the efficiency of manufacturing according to the wishes of the customers.
 And what do we see from this analysis?
 The unmistakable trend towards custom prototyping, individual orders, small-batch manufacturing of highly customized products.
 The proof of that trend is visible in the recently invented and perfected manufacturing techniques.
 The majority of them relate to flexible, rapid prototyping methods, rapid machining manufacturing.
 Generally, each method is aimed at increasing the customization of the product the consumer will get.

-Additive manufacturing or 3D-printing is the ultimate method for rapid manufacturing of plastic prototypes and metal prototypes.
+Additive manufacturing or 3D-printing is the ultimate method for the rapid manufacturing of plastic prototypes and metal prototypes.
 Its unique layer-by-layer technology combines the most advanced developments of the 20th Century: lasers and computer programmed movement.
-Not only does it make plastic prototypes with a large variety of material properties but it does so without any need for special tooling, instruments or blanks.
+Not only does it make plastic prototypes with a large variety of material properties but it does so without any need for special tooling, instruments, or blanks.

-Custom prototyping is the perfect area for 3D-printing since it has nor regard towards geometry complexity and it doesn't need setting up before each type of parties to be manufactured (like it is with CNC machining).
+Custom prototyping is the perfect area for 3D-printing since it has nor regard geometry complexity and it doesn't need setting up before each type of party to be manufactured (like it is with CNC machining).
 The pinnacle of customization in 3D-printing is making artificial bones of titanium, prostheses, and metal teeth implants.

 Vacuum casting is the advanced version of silicone casting - a method for manufacturing plastic prototypes by pouring liquid polymer into a previously created silicone mold.
 Right now this method is perfect for small batches of prototypes for small groups of people that want custom goods or conducting live condition tests for previously developed prototypes.
 Silicone casting has always been a hobbyist thing but with the development of vacuum casting, Prototyping shops have adopted this method as well.
 Just don't forget that you'll need a master model for that.
 I suggest ordering a metal one from a CNC machining shop for longevity.
 Then, you can just make a lot of silicone molds and your small batch may become medium-sized or even large.